WesleyAC/notebook/entries/1627072059-PDT-how-to-pirate-ebooks.md

 ## Your Local Library

 If you can't find a book elsewhere, you can try searching in library catalogs for it.
 It's a little annoying to get ebooks in useful formats from libraries, and annoying to strip them of DRM, but it can be a good way to get books that aren't accessible elsewhere.
-The particular process is different for every library, but usually not to hard to figure out.
+The particular process is different for every library, but usually not to hard too figure out.
 If you just want to read books on your phone or Android/iOS tablet, and don't care about removing the DRM that time-limits how long you can read a book for, I recommend the [open-source](https://github.com/NYPL-Simplified/) app [SimplyE](https://www.nypl.org/books-music-movies/ebookcentral/simplye).
 You can also collect library cards as you travel (NYPL and SFPL are both quite easy to get), which will give you access to a larger collection.